kristiyanivanovx/WeLearn/README.md

 From ```Marketing``` select ```Senders``` then ```Create New Sender``` Add a sender and verify it.
-Use welearnbg@gmail.com for "Reply To" and "From Email Address".
-...or add your own - it is recommended for the "Reply To", "From Email Address" and the email you've registered with all to be identical.
+Use welearnbg@gmail.com for "Reply To" and "From Email Address" or add your own - it is recommended for the "Reply To", "From Email Address" and the email you've registered with all to be identical.
 In that case, change the email address in ```ContactsController.cs``` to be your own - (await this.emailSender.SendEmailAsync("welearnbg@gmail.com", ...)).

 From ```Settings``` select ```API Keys``` then ```Create API Key``` API Key Name - WeLearn